HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all dermatologists.

 They manage a wide range of conditions, including acne, skin cancer, eczema, psoriasis, and hair loss.

-Dermatologists also perform both medical and cosmetic procedures, such as skin biopsies, the removal of moles and skin cancer, as well as treatments like chemical peels and laser surgery.
+Dermatologists also perform both medical and cosmetic procedures, such as skin biopsies, mole removal, and treatments like chemical peels and laser surgery.

-- Diagnose skin conditions: They examine patients and use their expertise to identify various skin ailments, from simple rashes to more complex diseases.
+Diagnose skin conditions: They examine patients and use their expertise to identify a range of skin conditions, from simple rashes to more complex diseases.

-- Manages skin cancer: Dermatologists are experts in detecting and surgically treating skin cancers, such as melanoma.
+Dermatologists manage skin cancer and are experts in detecting and surgically treating skin cancers, such as melanoma.

 Conditions dermatologists treat